GregChojecki/pollution-map-project-r/README.md

 This project demonstrates:

-Spatial visualization techniques
+Spatial visualization techniques in R

-Integrating Shiny inside an R Markdown workflow
+Combining R Markdown with Shiny for dynamic reporting

+Integrating API data and web scraping into a reproducible workflow

-Pollution data preprocessing
+Pollution data preprocessing and transformation

-Interactive user-driven exploration of environmental data
+Building interactive map dashboards

+Presenting a complete, end-to-end analytical story